nusCS2113-AY1819S1/website/admin/project-assessment.md

 How good your implementation is, in terms of the quality and the quantity of the code you have written yourself.

-Based on: an inspection of the collated code (submitted in your `/collated/*.md` files).
+Based on: an inspection of the collated code (obtained from Reposense).

 <panel header=":bulb: Tips: how to score high for code quality" no-close>